ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/42_Process Heating, Cooling, and Drying/422000 Process Cooling Equipment.md

    1. Brass nipples shall be used only, steel nipples not permitted.
 1. VALVES
    1. Install vent and relief valve discharge lines as indicated on the drawings, as detailed, and as specified for each specific valve.
 Valves shall be plumb and square to the pipe system.
 Valves shall be wrapped in polyethelene wrap.
+1. VALVE BOXES
-1. VALVE BOXES*   1.
-Install valve boxes as indicated on the drawings, as detailed, and as specified for each specific valve or piping specialty item.
+	1. Install valve boxes as indicated on the drawings, as detailed, and as specified for each specific valve or piping specialty item.
 Valve boxes shall be square and plumb to the pipe system.
    1. Valve boxes shall be adjusted to have the valve box elevation match finished grade.
    1. Valve box extension stems shall be installed so the valve nut is no more than 5 feet below grade.
 The riser stem shall be removeable from finished grade (no set screw on the valve nut).
    1. Valve box stabilizers shall be set to ensure no material can migrate from backfilling around the valve nut.